the-peon-project/peon-docs/manual/docs/guides/02_rest_api.md

 ```

 The {{GAME_UID}} value needs to be available to your Orcestrator's plan list.
-The {{SERVERNAME}} value can be different to what is provided in the payload.
-This {{SERVERNAME}} value will form part of the game servers unique ID, and will be how the server is referenced going forward.
+The {{SERVERNAME}} value can be different from what is provided in the payload.
+This {{SERVERNAME}} value will form part of the game server's unique ID and will be how the server is referenced going forward.

 HEADERS